Sorena1994/DSMTool/READ.md

-This repository will be the placeholder for this ongoing project.
-The goal is to create a Desktop Application with PyQt to monitor system and internet data usage.
-Eventually, more features will be added.
+This repository is the placeholder for the code and installation files related to Diagnostics and System Monitoring Tool (DSM-Tool).
+Contributions are welcome if they can add a new feature or improve an existing one.